bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 ### WebService and API

-+  A resource type associated to a record, this category is used for metadata relating to web services or application programming interfaces.
+A resource type associated to a record, which is used for metadata relating to web services or application programming interfaces (APIs).

 [RETURN TO TOP][1]